 “Have patience.
 All things are difficult before they become easy.” -- Persian poet Saadi

-Speaking about the survival and success of small business, is it a time-bound factor?
+Speaking about the survival and success of a small business, is it a time-bound factor?
 Schumpeter had mentioned the concept of ‘creative destruction’ which refers to endless innovation in product and process by which new production units replace the old ones.
 But to achieve that creative destruction, the new units of ventures need to be successful.
 And to see them turning successful, it is key to break down their journey into a four-year timeline.

 Here we take a look at the year-wise breakdown of a small business success story and as an entrepreneur, you can check whether this journey is in alignment with your story so far: